kaushal-waygood/agentic-self-healing-ci/CI_Self_Healing.md

 | Developer Time/Week | 10 hrs | 2 hrs | **-80%** ✅ |
 | Team Velocity | Baseline | +15% | **+15%** ✅ |

-**Annual Savings (50-person team): $400,000+**

-**Speaker Notes:**
-These aren't theoretical numbers—they're what we see consistently.
-Week 1.
-Immediate impact.
-The first thing teams notice is the reduction in CI noise.
-Then they realize how much time they're getting back.

 ---